rest-for-physics/restG4/examples/01.NLDBD/README.md

 **Command** : restG4 NLDBD.rml

-**Remark** : The second version of NLDBD.rml is used in order to force loading the remote materials file.
-Inside the GitHub workflow the remote materials file is downloaded and overwritten (except for the reference pipeline that still needs the old materials file).
+**Remark** : The second version of `NLDBD.rml` (NLDBD2.rml) is used in order to force loading the remote materials file. `NLDBD2.rml` will be used by the `ctests`.
+Inside the GitHub workflow the remote materials file is downloaded and the local version is overwritten (thus that pipeline simply uses `NLDBD.rml`).
+The reference pipeline still needs the old materials file, which now is available in the example geometry directory (named `rest.xml`).